FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 In all cases, it seems that a _subject_ can also be used as a supporting _conclusion_ for another _subject_.
 So a _subject_ can be a _subject_ in one context and an supporting _conclusion_ in another.

-On the other hand, it seems to me that not all supporting _conclusions_ are _subjects_.
-We may research and debate a `Fact` (where it took place, when it took place, the spelling of the name, etc.), but it is always within the context of a _subject_ (where was _John_ born, when was _John_ born, how did _John_ spell his name).
+On the other hand, not all supporting _conclusions_ are _subjects_.
+We may research and debate a `Fact` (where it took place, when it took place, the spelling of the name, etc.), but it is always within the context of a _subject_ (where was _John_ born, when was _John_ born, how should we spell _John_'s name).

 ### identifier